Articles: Grief Process

 has been forever changed by the loss.

+Losing someone we love is often likened to an amputation.
+But even this analogy tends to be too clinical.
 The word bereavement comes from the root word “reave” that literally means being torn apart.
 Losing a loved one has been described as being like a branch that is torn off a limb, not in some nice sanitized surgical way, but literally being ripped away.
 The emotional and behavioural reactions of the grieving person should be seen as symptoms of this unwelcome change.

-We serve people better if we focus on the significance of this bereavement to the individual rather than on the substance of their specific reaction to the bereavement.
+I am suggesting that we serve people better if we focus on the significance of this bereavement to the individual rather than on the substance of their specific reaction to the bereavement.
 Rather than concentrating on the reactions of grieving people and then quantifying their responses, we need to ask the “why” of these reactions.
 We must understand the meaning of the loss to this individual, which I suggest is being “expressed” through their specific emotions and uniquely individual behaviours.